dedetive/misle-java/README.md

     - F, E, D, C, B, A, S.
     - Invalid values default to F.
 - Translation names must follow snake_case naming convention.
+- Count limit:
+    - The field `countLimit` allows for variables, set in the `itemLoader` class.
+Current officially supported variables are `material` and `consumable`.
+    - When `countLimit` is set to 1 or isn't specified, max stack size multiplier does not have effect in it, never going above 1.
+If it's any number above 1, max stack size multiplier will take effect.

 #### Example: